jgm/pandoc/man/man1/markdown2pdf.1.md

 :   Use contents of *FILE* as the document header. *Note: This option is
     deprecated.
 Users should transition to using `--template` instead.*

+\--bibliography=*FILE*
+:   Specify bibliography database to be used in resolving
+    citations.
+The database type will be determined from the extension of *FILE*, which may be `.xml` (MODS format), `.bib` (BibTeX format), or `.json` (citeproc JSON).

+\--csl=*FILE*
+:   Specify [CSL] style to be used in formatting citations and
+    the bibliography.
+If *FILE* is not found, pandoc will look for it in

+        $HOME/.csl

+    in unix and

+        C:\Documents And Settings\USERNAME\Applicaiton Data\csl

+    in Windows.
+If the `--csl` option is not specified, pandoc will use a default style:  either `default.csl` in the user data directory (see `--data-dir`), or, if that is not present, the Chicago author-date style.

+\--data-dir*=DIRECTORY*
+:   Specify the user data directory to search for pandoc data files.
+    If this option is not specified, the default user data directory will be used:

+        $HOME/.pandoc

+    in unix and

+        C:\Documents And Settings\USERNAME\Application Data\pandoc

+    in Windows.
+A `reference.odt`, `epub.css`, `templates` directory, or `s5` directory placed in this directory will override pandoc's normal defaults.

 # SEE ALSO

 `pandoc`(1), `pdflatex`(1)

+[CSL]: CitationStyles.org